 TGax Editor: Change the definition of bandwidth singaling TA as follows:

-bandwidth signaling transmitter address (TA): A TA that is used by a very high throughput (VHT) station (STA) to indicate the presence of additional signaling related to the bandwidth to be used in subsequent transmission in an enhanced distributed channel access (EDCA) transmission opportunity (TXOP).
+bandwidth signaling transmitter address (TA): A TA that is used by a very high throughput (VHT) station (STA) or a HE station (STA) to indicate the presence of additional signaling related to the bandwidth to be used in subsequent transmission in an enhanced distributed channel access (EDCA) transmission opportunity (TXOP).
 It is represented by the IEEE medium access control (MAC) individual address of the transmitting VHT STA but with the Individual/Group bit set to 1.

 9.3.1.2 RTS frame format